Continuing Financial Aid Applicants

 (NOTE: class attendance is required to receive any type of financial aid.
 Students reported for non-attendance by faculty will have their aid reduced or canceled.)

 Pell Grant – (Can only be used at one institution for the same enrollment period.)
-Multi-Institution Adjustments: Awards are based on the total eligibility for the award year.
-If a Pell Grant is received at another institution for the same award year, your student account will be adjusted and you will be responsible for any balance.
-Typically, until we bill the Department of Education for your disbursed Pell Grant, we are not informed of your use of it at another institution (until that institution also bills the Department of Education) for the same award year.
-You may avoid this problem by writing on your award letter that you have used part of your Pell Grant eligibility at another institution.
+Multi-Institution Adjustments: Offers are based on the total eligibility for the offer year.
+If a Pell Grant is received at another institution for the same offer year, your student account will be adjusted and you will be responsible for any balance.
+Typically, until we bill the Department of Education for your disbursed Pell Grant, we are not informed of your use of it at another institution (until that institution also bills the Department of Education) for the same offer year.
+You may avoid this problem by writing on your offer letter that you have used part of your Pell Grant eligibility at another institution.
 You should indicate whether the amount you received was for full time, three quarter time, half time or less than half time enrollment and the number of semesters or quarters you received it.

-SUMMER AWARDS: All awards are set up for the Fall and Spring Semesters/T-Terms only.
+SUMMER OFFERS: All offers are set up for the Fall and Spring Semesters/T-Terms only.
 Students desiring assistance for summer will be required to complete a separate application to determine if funds are available for Summer Semester/T-Term 5.
-You can view your award online at Trojan Web Express.
+You can view your offer online at Self-Service.
 ALL STUDENTS ARE ENCOURAGED TO SAVE FUNDS FOR THIS PERIOD.

 AVAILABILITY OF FUNDS: All financial aid commitments are contingent upon the total receipt of federal and state allocations.